Product Name: OmniMind

 OmniMind Side Effects

-I actually combined 3 capsules of OmniMind with a cup of coffee that I accidentally drank about an hour after taking OmniMind.
+We actually combined 3 capsules of OmniMind with a cup of coffee that we accidentally drank about an hour after taking OmniMind.

 RED ALARM: Due to the high caffeine dose in OmniMind, you should never take 2-3 capsules of OmniMind and drink a coffee at the same time, or you might feel your heart going crazy, slightly jittery, even nervous, etc.

-Anyhow, I do recommend consulting your doctor before taking OmniMind.
+Anyhow, we do recommend consulting your doctor before taking OmniMind.
 Just to be on the safe side!

 OmniMind Suggested Use